gvwilson/thirdbit/src/fiction/in-heck/index.md

 "Incorrect,"
 Patient said flatly.
 "When the Operators arrive,
-Central will put the smaller Miz Roo in storage to ensure that the Makers do *not* come back, because it believes that if they do, they will put regulators on us all."
+Consensus will put the smaller Miz Roo in storage to ensure that the Makers do *not* come back, because it believes that if they do, they will put regulators on us all."
 It paused.